threeport/threeport/docs/docs/machine/machine-intro.md

 verification.

 An instance can also carry the region, the network and the subnet.
 Those three cannot change after create.
-Hostname is unique among live instances once it is set.
 A definition with an infrastructure provider requires the instance region at create.

 ## Next Steps